 Shaving – 17 years of age, proof of HS diploma or GED, proof of successful completion of 100 hour of instruction at an approved school in NJ or another state.
 Take and pass examination administered by NJ Board of Cosmetology.

-Skin Care Specialist (Coming Soon in Spanish only, Not Yet Available) – 17 years of age, proof of HS diploma or GED, proof of successful completion of 600 hour of instruction at an approved school in NJ, or another state.
+Skin Care Specialist (Available In Spanish Only) – 17 years of age, proof of HS diploma or GED, proof of successful completion of 600 hour of instruction at an approved school in NJ, or another state.
 Take and pass examination administered by NJ Board of Cosmetology.

 Student Consumer Information